 An Advance Directive tells your doctor what kind of care you would like if you become unable to make medical decisions.
 Advance Directives can take many forms:

-Durable Medical Power of Attorney: A Durable Medical Power of Attorney states whom you have chosen to make healthcare decisions for you.
+- A Durable Medical Power of Attorney states whom you have chosen to make healthcare decisions for you.
 It becomes active any time you are unconscious or unable to make decisions for yourself.

-DNR: A Do Not Resuscitate Order is a request not to have CPR if your heart stops or if you stop breathing.
-An In-Hospital DNR Order is placed on the patient’s chart and is identified by an orange sticker.
-An Out-Of-Hospital DNR Order must be easily identifiable, unaltered and intact.
+- A Do Not Resuscitate (DNR) order is a request not to have CPR if your heart stops or if you stop breathing.
+An In-Hospital DNR order is placed on the patient’s chart and is identified by an orange sticker.
+An Out-Of-Hospital DNR order must be easily identifiable, unaltered and intact.
 An example would be a metal bracelet or necklace inscribed with the words, “Do Not Resuscitate – OOH”.